nmetens/Intro-to-Computer-Security/final/final.md

 Now, the fetched page says "Now I want the key".
 That is the part that comes after the user and the user_agent in the colon separated cookie.

-To do this, I wrote a script that will curl the ip address once, and then decipher the secret key:
+To do this, I wrote a script with the help of AI that will curl the ip address once, and then decipher the secret key:

 ```sh